IABTechLab/uid2docs/api/v1/guides/operator-guide-azure-enclave.md

 mvn package -P azure
 ```

-Next, while in the `scripts/azure` directory, choose one of the operator config files to include
+2. While in the `scripts/azure` directory, choose one of the operator config files to include
 in the enclave.
 The configs are available under `conf/` folder and you should omit the `-config.json`
 suffix.

-Build the enclave and the docker image and specify the config file to use.
+3. Build the enclave and the docker image and specify the config file to use.
 For example:

 ```
 ./build.sh prod
 ```
+### Artifacts

-The build script will produce a few artifacts:
+The build script produces a few artifacts:

- - `dev.docker.adsrvr.org/uid2/operator/occlum:dev` -- docker image containing occlum and the UID2
+ - `dev.docker.adsrvr.org/uid2/operator/occlum:dev` -- docker image containing occlum and the UID2 operator service enclave.
-   operator service enclave
- - `build/uid2-operator-azure-sgx.tar.gz` -- tarball of the docker image above
+ - `build/uid2-operator-azure-sgx.tar.gz` -- tarball of the docker image above.
- - `build/uid2-operator/uid2-operator.tar.gz` -- tarball of the occlum enclave package
+ - `build/uid2-operator/uid2-operator.tar.gz` -- tarball of the occlum enclave package.
- - output of `sgx_quote` application within the container -- this verifies that the occlum enclave
-   can be launched and gives you basic details about the enclave (MRSIGNER, MRENCLAVE, PRODID, SVN)
+ - output of `sgx_quote` application within the container -- this verifies that the occlum enclave can be launched and gives you basic details about the enclave (MRSIGNER, MRENCLAVE, PRODID, SVN).

 ## Test Run